mozilla/login.webmaker.org/README.md

 ```

 Note that your variables do not become globals, they are scoped so that they only work in combination with your login and logout handlers.

+## New Relic

+To enable New Relic, set the `NEW_RELIC_ENABLED` environment variable and add a config file, or set the relevant environment variables.

+For more information on configuring New Relic, see: https://github.com/newrelic/node-newrelic/#configuring-the-agent